kaizen-ai/kaizenflow/sorrentum_sandbox/README.md

 ## Running bash

-- You can run bash in the container Sorrentum
+- You can run bash in the Sorrentum Jupyter container with:
   ```
   > docker_bash.sh
   ```

-# Sorrentum Data Nodes examples
+# Sorrentum system examples

-- The following examples under `sorrentum_sandbox/examples` demonstrate small standalone Sorrentum data nodes
+- The following examples under `sorrentum_sandbox/examples/systems` demonstrate small standalone Sorrentum data nodes
-- Each example implements concrete classes from the interfaces specified in `sorrentum_sandbox/`, upon which command line scripts are built
+- Each example implements concrete classes from the interfaces specified in `sorrentum_sandbox/common`, upon which command line scripts are built
+- Initially, we want to run the systems directly
-- The actual execution of scripts is then orchestrated by Apache Airflow
+  - The actual execution of scripts can be orchestrated by Apache Airflow
+- The code relies on the Sorretum Airflow container described in the session below

 ## Binance